Can solar and battery power your Perth home during a blackout?

 Not all solar and battery systems provide backup power during a grid outage.
 Here's what's required for blackout capability, which products support it, and what to realistically expect from battery backup in Perth.

 Standard grid-tied inverters continuously monitor the grid's voltage and frequency.
-When grid power goes off, the inverter detects the loss and shuts down within milliseconds.
-This is an intentional safety feature called "anti-islanding protection" — it prevents your solar system from energising a grid that lineworkers assume is dead.
+The moment grid power goes off, the inverter detects the loss and shuts down within milliseconds.
+This is deliberate: it's called anti-islanding protection, and it stops your solar system from energising a line that lineworkers assume is dead.
+Without it, someone repairing a "dead" grid could be seriously hurt.

 Result: a standard solar system without battery backup generates zero electricity during a blackout, even on the sunniest day.